gepheum/skir-java-gen/README.md

 // }

 // The dense JSON flavor is the flavor you should pick if you intend to
-// deserialize the value in the future. skir allows fields to be renamed,
+// deserialize the value in the future.
+Skir allows fields to be renamed,
 // and because field names are not part of the dense JSON, renaming a field
 // does not prevent you from deserializing the value.
 // You should pick the readable flavor mostly for debugging purposes.